Fernando Tarrida del Mármol

-Fernando Tarrida del Mármol (1861 - 1915) was a mathematics professor born in Cuba and raised in Catalonia best known for proposing "anarchism without adjectives", the idea that anarchists should set aside their debates over the most preferable economic systems and acknowledge their commonality in ultimate aims.
+Fernando Tarrida del Mármol (2 August 1861 - 14 March 1915) was a mathematics professor born in Cuba and raised in Catalonia best known for proposing "anarchism without adjectives", the idea that anarchists should set aside their debates over the most preferable economic systems and acknowledge their commonality in ultimate aims.

 Early life and career

 Fernando Tarrida del Mármol was born in 1861 in Cuba, son to Juan Tarrida, a merchant from Sitges, and Margarita Mármol, sister to the future Cuban insurgent leader Donato Mármol.
 His father became a prominent businessman in Santiago de Cuba, being the founder of the Spanish Circle in that city in January 1869.
-Following the passing away of Margarita, Juan Tarrida moved back to Spain in 1873, establishing shoe and boot manufacturing plant in the Catalan town of Sitges.
+Following the death of Margarita, Juan Tarrida moved back to Spain in 1873, establishing shoe and boot manufacturing plant in the Catalan town of Sitges.
 Tarrida received a degree in mathematics from the Pau lycée, in southern France.
 His classmate and later French prime minister Louis Barthou converted him to republicanism.
 Tarrida moved to the University of Barcelona for a degree in civil engineering, and became a professor of mathematics at Barcelona's Polytechnic.

 Despite his family's wealth, he identified more closely with Barcelona's working class and visited their clubs to discuss politics and quality of life.
 The workers appreciated his charisma and sincerity.
 By the mid-1880s—Tarrida's twenties—he was a collectivist anarchist who identified with the federalism of Pierre-Joseph Proudhon and Francesc Pi i Margall.
 Tarrida viewed anarchism beyond political philosophy as an all-encompassing philosophy, or the process by which humanity integrates and develops.
 He often referred to anarchism in mathematical formula as both the language to clarify his thoughts and to scientifically prove the philosophy's tenets.
 Tarrida gave public lectures and wrote about anarchism for libertarian journals, and developed a friendship with the Spanish anarchist Anselmo Lorenzo.
 Barcelona workers chose Tarrida as their delegate to the International Socialist Congress in Paris, 1889.